-Combining \cite[Theorem 1.1]{ch} and \cite[Theorem 1.2]{c2}, we know that \begin{cor} Each step of MMP begin with terminal threefolds can be factorize into a composition of divisorial contractions to points, blowing-up smooth curves contained in smooth loci, and inverses of the above maps. \end{cor}
+Combining \cite[Theorem 1.1]{ch} and \cite[Theorem 1.2]{c2}, we know that \begin{cor} Each step of MMP beginning with terminal threefolds can be factorized into a composition of divisorial contractions to points, blowing-up smooth curves, and inverses of the above maps. \end{cor}

 To prove Theorem \ref{mthm}, we first factorize three-dimensional terminal flops into a combination of (inverses of) divisorial contractions and simple smooth flops.